espsrc/droplets/docs/jupyter.md

 !!! note "email from Galileo"
     Hi!

     The other day my friend Ptolemy told me about a "nebulous mass in the breast of Cancer"[1].
 I observed it with my new telescope and I could resolve about 40 individual stars!
 This is amazing, and it could be a good topic for a paper.
-If you have time, please see if you can find anything interesting in this region.
+Please, do a first exploratory analysis of the region and see what you can find.

     R.A.
 130.025 deg
     Dec.
 19.9833 deg